fermyon/wasm-languages/ruby.md

 GEM_HOME = "/.gem"
 ```

-NOte that we need to mount several sets of files: `lib`, `.gem`, and `usr`.
+Note that we need to mount several sets of files: `lib`, `.gem`, and `usr`.
 This exposes all of Ruby's supporting files.
 (Remember: Ruby is a scripting language, and only the interpreter is compiled to Wasm.
 The rest is Ruby source.)

 While `lib` and `.gem` should point to your local dev environment, you need to load `usr` from the Ruby project.